 - Description for how eviction notice was served

 When evicting a tenant for unpaid rent, the law requires you give three days notice before filing the eviction.
-Our Wise TX landlord lawyer is well versed in the eviction process, and will help you legally serve an eviction notice.
+Our Wise TX landlord attorney is well versed in the eviction process, and will help you legally serve an eviction notice.

 Consult a Wise TX Landlord Lawyer Today